-The first of these projects is the Devizes to Westminster Race 2017 where the Cockleshell Endeavour project will be entering five pairs, one half of which must be a serving military personnel or veteran who is recovering from serious injury or physical or mental health issues, including PTSD.
+One of these projects is the Devizes to Westminster Race, where the Cockleshell Endeavour project will be supporting a number of teams through their entry, training and on the day.
+One half of which must be a serving military personnel or veteran who is recovering from serious injury or physical or mental health issues, including PTSD.

 About the Devizes to Westminster International Canoe Race